About Antique Appraisals & Appraisers

 So everyone wants you to part with money just to give you some simple advice, right?

 Experts want money.
 Period.
-That's the nature of the beast.
+That's the way the world works.

 'How to Sell Your Collectible China'